8 Tips to Prepare For Summer Time Mental Health Challenges

 - Focus on things that you like about yourself

 - Include positive affirmations and cut down on negative self-talk

 - Be surrounded by positivity

 When you have a set routine that you follow regularly, you may feel more organized and motivated.
 But following or forming a routine can be difficult if you are experiencing depression symptoms.
 In such situations, you can start off by doing some basic tasks.
 These may include

-Self-care is essential for not only your mental heath but also for your physical health.
-When you practice self-care daily, it can help be more effective and motivated to tackle your responsibilities and mental health challenges.
-Keep in mind that self-care is not the same as indulgence and you should allow yourself to do things that you like for yourself.
-You can start by putting aside 15 minutes from your schedule towards your self-care routine.
+Self-care is essential not only for your mental health but also for your physical health.
+When you practice self-care daily, it can help you be more effective and motivated to tackle your responsibilities and mental health challenges.
+Keep in mind that self-care is not the same as an indulgence, and you should allow yourself to do things that you like for yourself.
+You can start by putting aside 15 minutes from your schedule for your self-care routine.
 It can include anything you like as long as it is uninterrupted.
 When you do activities that help you replenish and recharge, it protects and restores your mental health.

 When you try to tackle depression symptoms or any other mental illness, it may be easier to develop coping techniques that are harmful in the long run.
 These techniques can become habits that are hard to quit and harmful to your overall health.
 They can put you in a loop that gives you temporary relief but ends up worsening your mental health.
 Some unhealthy coping mechanisms are: